Ricky Chima

 Troy Wittek

-Troy Wittek is a Senior Economist at Inforum.
+Troy Wittek is an economist at the Maryland Department of Commerce.
+Previously, he was a Senior Economist at Inforum.
 Troy received an MBA at the University of Baltimore in 2020 and a masters degree in Applied Information Technology from Towson University in 2012.
 He joined Inforum in 2006 and became a full-time Research Assistant in 2009.
 Troy’s responsibilities include collecting and analyzing detailed industry data for use in policy analysis, business planning, and academic research.
 He helps produce reports for a variety of audiences in the academic, government, and private sector.
+Troy has been a long-serving member of the National Economists Club having previously served as the VP for Public Affairs and VP for Programming.

 Desiree Maruca

 Desiree Maruca is the Associate Director at the Group of Thirty, an independent global body comprised of economic and financial leaders from the public and private sectors and academia.
-In this position, she heads various aspects of the organization’s program development, event planning, and fundraising, as well as coordinates the study groups and publications of the members.
+In this position, she heads the organization’s program development, event planning, and fundraising, as well as coordinates the study groups and publications of the members.
 Desiree earned her Master of Arts in International Relations with a concentration in Global Business and Transatlantic Trade from The School of International Service at The American University in Washington, DC.
-She also holds a BA in International Studies from American University, studying abroad in Brussels, Belgium, and concentrating her work on the European Union.
-Last year she served as a Vice-President for Programming for The National Economists Club.
+She has served as President of the National Economists Club since 2022 following her role as Vice-President for Programming in 2021.

 Aparna Mathur